aweXpect/aweXpect/Docs/pages/docs/expectations/date-time-only.md

 ## Properties

-You can verify, the properties the `DateTime`:
+You can verify, the properties of the `DateTime`:
 ```csharp
 DateOnly subject = new DateOnly(2024, 12, 31);